MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status code: **200 OK**

-Description: The server successfully retrieved all appointments for the specified client and provided the list with all client appointments in the response body.
+Description: The server successfully retrieved all appointments for the specified client.
+For clients with the role 'PATIENT', only appointments that have not been marked as deleted are included.
+For other roles, all appointments are included.
+The appointments are sorted by appointmentTime in ascending order.

 ```
 {